Inside LA - The Los Angeles Lowdown

 While an iconic place to visit in its own right, “the world-famous Comedy Store” was once home to Ciro’s, the crown jewel of the nightclub scene during Hollywood’s Golden Age.
-As the Comedy Store, its stage has been home to Richard Pryor, Robin Williams, Iliza Schlesinger, David Letterman, Jay Leno and a host of others.
+As the Comedy Store, its stage has been home to Richard Pryor, Robin Williams, Iliza Schlesinger, David Letterman, Jay Leno and a host of other stand-ups.
 Even today, you can see great comics most nights of the week.

 4. VIPER ROOM, WHISKY A GO GO AND ROXY

 You can still see concerts almost any night of the week in these iconic clubs, featuring rising stars as well as headlining favorites from the world of metal, punk, rock, pop and more.
 So indelibly tied to the music scene are these clubs that, in 2006, the Whisky a Go Go itself was inducted into the Rock and Roll Hall of Fame.

 Decked out in memorabilia from its heavy metal heyday, this place oozes the history of its past.
 Beginning as the Villa Nova restaurant, a Rat Pack hangout, the upstairs area was famously a home-away-from-home for rock legends like The Who, Alice Cooper, Guns ‘N’ Roses and many more.
 John Belushi also had his last meal here, on March 5, 1982, before his untimely death at the Chateau Marmont later that same night.